Jvinniec/CppEphem/README.md

 ## Autotools Build
 **NOTE:** *The code has grown to a point where it is no longer feasible to maintain two build systems.
-Because of this, it has been decided to depricate the autotools build system and remove it in v1.3.*
+Because of this, it has been decided to depricate the autotools build system and remove it completely in a future version.*

 To install via autotools, you should be able to build the software very easily using the standard "./configure -> make -> make install"